 Apart from these outstanding properties, another feature that sets ceramic apart from the other materials is that you can microwave it.
 As a result, ceramics have kept their distinct identity in the pottery business.
 This elevates them to a whole new level.

 A typical concern that arises when shopping for a ceramic mug is whether all ceramics are microwave safe.
-To address this issue, we’ve put together this comprehensive article that will help you differentiate between safe and hazardous microwavable ceramic mugs.
+To address this issue, I’ve put together this comprehensive article that will help you differentiate between safe and hazardous microwavable ceramic mugs.

 Read on to learn everything you need to know about microwave-safe ceramic mugs.

 What Does It Mean to Be Microwave Safe?

 The word “microwave-safe” can refer to a variety of things.
 When addressing whether your ceramic mug is microwavable or not, you first have to determine which idea you’re trying to convey.
 Microwave safe can mean:

 - Does the mug contain any metal component that can discharge when placed in a microwave?

 - Is the mug made of potentially dangerous substances that might leak into your drink once heated?

 - Will the mug shatter or break when exposed to heat?
 This phenomenon occurs when water transforms into steam at a certain temperature and causes the mug to crack.